Eternity Law International News Crypto License in Slovenia

 Once deemed an official CASP, all these institutions are subject to continuous audit, periodic reporting requirement norms, and mandatory regulation.

-Register for VASP license in Slovenia
+Register for CASP license in Slovenia

 Register of crypto exchange license in Slovenia holders is a public list showing all authorized CASPs functioning under MiCA.
 Each licensed service provider must appear as a line in the register, which confirms its legal status and what business-activities are enabled.
 If this register is transparent, then potential clients and partners will be able to confirm that these providers are legitimate.